All Episodes

 The story is the exact opposite.

-A civil servant who leaked a secret memo about Bush, wanted it to be seen by U.S. presidential candidate John Kerry, the old Bailey, which is a big courtroom in uh in uh in London heard.
+A civil servant who leaked a secret memo about Bush wanted it to be seen by U.S. presidential candidate John Kerry, the Old Bailey, which is a big courtroom in London, heard David Keogh, 50 from Northampton, said to have passed a highly sensitive document detailing talks between George Bush and Tony Blair to Leo O'Connor.

 Mr. Keogh told jurors the contents of the memo had preyed on his mind.

-Mr. Keogh and Mr. O'Connor, 44, also of Northampton, deny three charges under the official Secrets Act.
+Mr. Keogh and Mr. O'Connor, 44, also of Northampton, deny three charges under the Official Secrets Act.

-Yeah, the main person in my mind was John Kerry.
+Now, the main person in my mind was John Kerry.

 I wanted John Kerry to get this memo.